 Madrigal Family Winery is located a shoe strings length from Highway 29 and just a bit north of Bale Lane north of the town of St. Helena.
 Their first vintage was in 1995 of Petite Sirah; they crushed at Napa Wine Co for many years, and put the finishing touches on their new winery in mid 2007.
 The facility is also home to several small premium producers who custom crush on site.

 The Madrigal family has a long history in Napa Valley starting with grandfather Jacinto Magrigal who came to the Napa Valley from Mexico in 1938.
 The Madrigal’s were the first Latino family to settle in Calistoga.
-At the time he settled about halfway between St. Helena to the south and Calistoga to the North.
+At the time Jacinto settled about halfway between St. Helena to the south and Calistoga to the north.
 Farming in the valley back then was orchards of apples, pears, walnuts as well as grapes.
 The Napa Valley of the 1930’s and 1940’s was a different Napa Valley then – not the wine grape monoculture crop as today.

 Madrigal is not making homogenized wines – these wines are all unique with their own characteristics both on the bouquet and palate – focusing more on the variety rather than the wine making styles.

-The 2014 Sauvignon Blanc is sourced from vines in Yountville – some of which are up to 50 years old (certainly among the oldest Sauvignon Blanc vines in the Napa Valley).
+The 2014 Madrigal Family Vineyard Sauvignon Blanc is sourced from vines in Yountville – some of which are up to 50 years old (certainly among the oldest Sauvignon Blanc vines in the Napa Valley).
 The wine is 100% varietal from vines that are mostly dry farmed.
 This wine shows nice notes of peach married with citrus blossom aromatics.
 As the wine opens it becomes slightly tropical showing notes of honeysuckle.
 On the palate the fruit is ripe but not over ripe – it is a balanced with with good acidity – a lingering crispness of lime zest shows.

 Chris enjoys making a Tempranillo – a lighter red as well as a tribute to a variety that was commonly planted in earlier field blends in the valley.
-The 2013 Tempranillo shows generous fruit aromas on the bouquet – tinged with an earthiness and a subtle smoky characteristic.
+The 2013 Madrigal Family Vineyard Tempranillo shows generous fruit aromas on the bouquet – tinged with an earthiness and a subtle smoky characteristic.
 On the palate chocolate, red cherry and strawberry show.

-The 2011 Cabernet Sauvignon is from vines farmed at an elevation of about 1300 feet on the slopes of Atlas Peak.
+The 2011 Madrigal Family Vineyard Cabernet Sauvignon is from vines farmed at an elevation of about 1300 feet on the slopes of Atlas Peak.
 The bouquet shows a white pepper component along with dusty/earthy aromas.
 As the bouquet continues to open more fruit shows and the other aromas are relegated to the background.
 This wine has an appealing flavor profile with good acidity.
 A tartness lingers on the finish for some time framed by delicate tannins that show more on the front of the palate than the back and are slightly chalky in nature.

-The 2005 Pinot noir sourced from the cooler growing climate of Anderson Valley.
+The 2005 Madrigal Family Vineyard Pinot Noir sourced from the cooler growing climate of Anderson Valley.
 They have managed vineyards in this valley for a number of years and know all the “sweet spots” for the premium fruit.
 This is a rich full bodied wine and one of the few Anderson Valley Pinots you will find from a winery located in the northern part of the valley.
 The aromas remind one of leather and cedar followed by pleasant fruit flavors including strawberry and cherry.
 They are well-known for their Petite Syrah with lots of fruit aromas and flavors in this wine; it would be great with grilled or BBQ meat.
 Also nice Merlots and Cabernets.

-The 2012 Petite Sirah is a remarkable wine and an example of a wine from this variety that is in balance (not always the case with a young Petite Sirah).
+The 2012 Madrigal Family Vineyard Petite Sirah is a remarkable wine and an example of a wine from this variety that is in balance (not always the case with a young Petite Sirah).
 It is noticeably dark in the glass as this variety tends to be.
 The bouquet is well-layered and continues to shows additional complexities of aromas as it opens.
 It is meaty and savory with plenty of black fruit including blackberry.
 On the palate it is juicy and layered with an almost sediment like tannin framework that lingers for some time.
 Some tannins from Petite Sirahs are massive – this is not one of those.

 If you are going to be in the valley in September, Madrigal has an annual harvest party which is always a blast.
 Check their website for details.